 Like most streams in the Smokies, casting space can be tight upstream, so roll casting and bow-and-arrow casting are common techniques.
 Euro nymphing is another effective fly-fishing technique on Deep Creek and other streams in Great Smoky Mountains National Park.

-We fish wet and dry flies in the creek and occasionally small streamers.
+We fish with wet and dry flies in the creek and occasionally small streamers.
 Larger streamers are an option in larger waters as you approach the mouth of the creek.

-Deep Creek lends itself to Walk and Wade trips only.
+Deep Creek lends itself to walk-and-wade trips only.